 A Content Delivery Network (CDN) can improve the performance of your websites running in the Azure environment.
-By replicating the files served by your project across multiple data centers around the world, Azure CDN can speed up delivery of static content, such as images or stylesheets, as well as streaming media.
+By replicating the contents of your Blob storage across multiple data centers around the world, Azure CDN can speed up delivery of static content, such as images or stylesheets, as well as streaming media.
 See Getting started with Azure CDN for details.

 To start using a CDN for your project, you need to:

 - Create a CDN service profile on the Azure Management Portal.

 - Add CDN endpoints to the created profile.

 - Click Create a resource -> Web + Mobile -> CDN -> Quick create.